Four Lakes Loop

 Just a few steps beyond the Bear Lake Trailhead the Bear Lake Loop splits off to the right, while the trail to Nymph Lake continues towards the left.
 If starting in the early morning you might have the opportunity to go home with some great photos of Hallett Peak reflecting off the water from the east shore, or Longs Peak from the north shore of Bear Lake.
 If wishing to avoid the crowds that flock to this extremely popular area I highly recommend starting in the early morning anyway.
-If you do decide to hike the entire Bear Lake Loop, this will add roughly eight-tenths of a mile to your overall mileage.
+If you do decide to hike the entire Bear Lake Loop, this will add roughly 0.8 miles to your overall mileage.

 After visiting Bear Lake the trail makes a steady climb up to Nymph Lake.
 Every now and then you'll catch a glimpse of Longs Peak through the canopy of trees.
 Due to the heavy amount of foot traffic this area receives, much of this section of trail has been paved.